 \begin{remark} The philosophy behind the name is that, an affine knot is basically a classical knot in $\mathbb{R}^3$ with a new identity once we add a projcetive plane at infinity.
 Thus, through this surgery, we are connecting this knot with the projective plane at infinity, and we are making it \say{aware} of the change in the ambient space. \end{remark}

-If $K$ is an affine knot and $S$ intersects $K$ at exactly two points then any $\Sigma(K,S,f)$ is a projectivization of $K$ as defined above.
+Suppose $K$ is an affine knot and $S$ intersects $K$ at exactly two points.
+If, the arc in $C\cap K$ is also boundary parallel, then any $\Sigma(K,S,f)$ is a projectivization of $K$ as defined above.
 Thus we can clearly see that projectivization for a given affine knot is not unique.
 It depends on the choice of intersection of $K$ with $S$ and the diffeomorphism $f$.
 The following theorem says, every knot in $\mathbb{R}P^3$ is isotopic to a knot of the form $\Sigma(K,S,f)$.